Andrew-S-Rosen/cbe504/main.typ

 /
 (conc("A")_("eq")^alpha conc("B")_("eq")^beta).
 $<eq:reversible_eq_rearrange>
+It is worth emphasizing that the #ref(<eq:reversible_eq_rearrange>) is only strictly true when the reversible reaction is elementary.
 The expression given by the right-hand side of #ref(<eq:reversible_eq_rearrange>) leads to the definition of the concentration-based equilibrium constant, $K_"c"$, which can be expressed compactly as
 $ K_"C" equiv product_(j) [A_j]^(nu_j) $<eq:kc>
-and describes the ratio of the forward to reverse rate constants of a reversible, elementary reaction at equilibrium.
+and describes the ratio of the forward to reverse rate constants of a reversible reaction at equilibrium.
-#footnote[From here on out, we will omit the"eq" subscript since it is implicit when dealing with an equilibrium constant.]
+#footnote[From here on out, we will omit the "eq" subscript since it is implicit when dealing with an equilibrium constant.]
 If one were to use partial pressures, $p_j$, instead of concentrations, one can define a pressure-based equilibrium constant, $K_"p"$, as
 #footnote[For an ideal gas, one can conveniently state $K_"p" = K_"C" (R T)^delta$ where $delta$ is the change in stoichiometric numbers.
 ]
 $ K_"p" equiv product_(j) p_(j)^(nu_j), $<eq:kp>
-where --- for ideal gases --- we have $p_j = y_j p$ with $y_j$ the mole fraction of species $j$ and $p$ the total pressure.
+where---for ideal gases---we have $p_j = y_j p$ with $y_j$ the mole fraction of species $j$ and $p$ the total pressure.

 === Thermodynamic Non-Idealities